-Years of shaving could have a negative effect on the skin of your face, and almost all guys suffer from it.
+Years of shaving could have a negative imoact on the skin and your face, and almost all guys suffer from it.
 In many case, young guys just aren’t taught how to shave properly.
 And after a long time of shaving and poor treatment, facial skin end up taking a beating.
 This negative effect on the skin of your face could be reduced if you know the following tips to a comfortable shaving.

 The Comfortable Shaving Guide

-Let’s go through some of the frequently asked questions (and answers) on how to shave properly, and prevent and correct skin care issues.
+We go through some of the frequently asked questions (and answers) on how to shave properly, and prevent and correct skin care issues.

 Q: How may I prevent rashes from appearing around my neck once I’ve shaved?